 What’s it going to take?

-If the bioprocessing 4.0 future is to be realised, what technical changes are needed?
+If the bioprocessing 4.0 future is to be realized, what technical changes are needed?
 Dr Crane highlights three places to start:

 More equipment needs to be digitally- or cloud-enabled

 Investment in internal IT systems to enable high data volumes